Laragear/Preload/README.md

 ];
 ```

 This package comes with a _simple_ condition callback that returns `true` when it counts 10,000 successful requests.

-You can define [your own condition](#custom-condition).
-This array is sent to the callback as the `$options` parameter.
+This array is sent to the callback as the `$options` parameter, which will be useful if you want to define [your own condition](#custom-condition).

 ```php
 use Illuminate\Http\Request;